Lissadell House: Sale in 2004

 In 2003, the house was put up for sale by the then owner, Sir Josslyn Gore-Booth (a grand-nephew of the original Josslyn Gore-Booth), for €3 million.
 The sale was controversial because, as well as being one of Ireland's finest houses, there are many historical associations with the house.
 It was the home of Constance Markievicz, associated with the poet W. B. Yeats and, because of its links to Markievicz and the 1916 Rising, it can be argued that the house is inextricably linked to the foundation of the state.
-Many, including Sir Josslyn himself, hoped that it would be purchased by the state stating "Suffice it to say I would welcome an interest on the part of the state".
+Many, including Sir Josslyn himself, hoped that it would be purchased by the state, saying, "Suffice it to say I would welcome an interest on the part of the state".

 However, the then Fianna Fáil government under Bertie Ahern waived any interest in the estate, citing a cost report commissioned by Environment Minister Martin Cullen which suggested that the overall cost to the State of purchasing Lissadell and refurbishing it as a major visitor attraction would cost in the region of €28 million, a figure which has been claimed to be inaccurate by many, including Sir Josslyn himself.
 The state also waived any interest in the auction of the contents of the house.

-A consortium was set up consisting of businessmen and politicians to buy the house in trust for the state; however, the house was eventually sold to a private couple, the prominent Dublin barristers Edward Walsh and Constance Cassidy, who began to restrict access through the estate shortly after, citing privacy and safety concerns.
+A consortium was set up consisting of businessmen and politicians to buy the house in trust for the state; however, the house was eventually sold in 2003 to a private couple, Dublin barristers Edward Walsh and Constance Cassidy, who began to restrict access through the estate shortly after, citing privacy and safety concerns.
+In 2013 a Supreme Court ruling determined that no public right of way exist across the four routes traversing the historic estate.